A new baby is an adjustment for everyone, parents, siblings, and pets! Here are some tips to help make the transition easier for everyone:

 I'm looking for some advice.
 I just found out that I'm pregnant, and we have a cat (Destiny).
 My hubby thinks we need to get rid of the cat, but I can't.
 She's another baby, if you know what I mean.
 I love my cat, but do cats and newborns get along?
 Any helpful hints on what we should do to keep the place clean, etc?
 Thanks much!

 Mine got alone great--my sister in laws cat didn't.
 It all depends on the cats attitude and yours.
 You can try it-thats what I did.
-I told myself I would try it and if it worked great, if it didn't, I would make her an outside cat.

 A pregnant woman's coming into contact with cat feces can cause birth defects, so I strongly urge that you to avoid cleaning the litter box while you're pregnant.
 You should also wear rubber gloves if you garden in any area that a cat could be using to void.
 Outdoor cats are much more likely than indoor cats to be a carrier of this problem.
 You should research toxoplasmosis to learn more about it.
 My obstetrician didn't want me working with the litter box at all, even though both my cats were 100% indoor cats.